zhangxy22/Pairwise-molecular-embedding/README.md

 **fingerprint** includes FPtand models with embedding from four types of fingerprints, namely APfp、 CDKfp、GRAPHfp and MACCS.

-**visualization** consists of  t-SNE and Shap plot program for embedding.
+**visualization** consists of  t-SNE and Shap analyses for embedding.

 ## Environment
 Configuring the environment according to **FPtand.yml** before running the code.